kev1n/BIRD-plant-tracker/docs/docs/technical-spec/database-schema.md

 **updated_at** - `timestamptz`
 **deletedOn** - `timestamptz`

+#### RLS Policies
+*Security is handled in our endpoints instead of RLS policies.*
+  - users can update any of their own personal information besides **role**
+  - admins and owners can update **role** for other users, as long as that user is lower than them in the permissions heirarchy (i.e. only owners can promote/demote admins, and owners are untouchable).

 ---
 ### ValidRoles
 Defines that list of acceptable roles that a user can have or request.